acvetkov/sinon-chrome/README.md

 Smart mocks of [chrome.* extensions API](https://developer.chrome.com/extensions) via [SinonJS stubs](http://sinonjs.org/docs/#stubs).

 ## Why this is needed?
-To run tests of chrome extensions with [PhantomJS](http://phantomjs.org).
+To run unit-tests of chrome extensions with [PhantomJS](http://phantomjs.org).

 ## How to install?
 ````